Jerusalem photo projects

 a roof with a view

-During Easter Week in Jerusalem, large crowds of pilgrims join the Good friday processions along the Via Dolorosa and other celebrations, following the very steps of Jesus.
+During Easter Week in Jerusalem, large crowds of pilgrims join the Palm Sunday processions on Mount of Olives and the Good Friday processions along the Via Dolorosa.
+Walking in the steps of Jesus is at the core of a pilgrimage in the Holy Land.

 a series of portraits from the different communities in Jerusalem.